 So what exactly is Hummingbird?

 For starters, Hummingbird affected 90% of searches worldwide.
 To put things in perspective, Penguin only impacted about 3% of searches.
-Since Hummingbird isn’t designed to weed out spammy sites, even though the number of searches impacted was large; the actual falling out afterwards was minor.
+Hummingbird isn’t designed to weed out spammy sites, and though the number of searches impacted was large; the falling out was minor.

-Unlike Panda and Penguin, Hummingbird is not a filter, it’s an algorithm.
-This particular algorithm focuses on artificial intelligence, and how data is accessed and presented to users.
+Unlike Panda and Penguin, Google’s Hummingbird is not a filter, it’s an algorithm.
+This particular algorithm focuses on artificial intelligence, (AI) and how data is accessed and presented to users.

 Google’s Amit Singhal said, “With more complex queries, the algorithm can better understand concepts vs. words as well as relationships between concepts.”

-Hummingbird is new and different, which inevitably causes confusion and questions.
+This statement has inevitably caused confusion and questions.
 I think the best way I can explain it is to say: Google is now better at understanding the theme and topic of your site when they crawl your content.
 They are now paying attention to the meaning behind a query, rather than just a few words within the query.
 This is a rare good move by Google!
 It actually opens things up to deliver you more traffic.
 You see, once Google understands the theme of your site, the potential traffic is almost limitless.
 Searchers also benefit from this change, since the goal is to deliver results that offer the info the searcher actually needs and not just a page that happens to have a precise phrase on it.

 Tip: think about the questions your site visitors may have, think about their problems and think about the solutions you offer and make sure your content clearly conveys all of this.